Ethanbdx/NichollsScheduler/README.md

 *Once Nicholls State upgrades over to Banner 9, this project will no longer function. :(*
 # Technologies Used
-- ASP.Net Core Razor Pages
 - C#
+- ASP.NET CORE 3.0
-- HTML
+- HTML/CSS
 - JavaScript
-- CSS
+- Azure
-- JQuery
+- CI/CD

 # Images of Application
 ### Home Page